whtakeda/tamagatchi_app/README.md

 # TamaGAtchi

-A most entertaining message board
+Way more entertaining than the average message board.